Megaroc: History

 Even prior to the formal conclusion of the Second World War, various nations endeavored to capitalise on Nazi Germany's advances in various areas, in particular aerospace and projects such as the V-2 rocket.
 Britain was amongst those countries, which included United States, the Soviet Union, and France, that captured elements of the V-2 programme, leading to several rockets being assembled at British direction to conduct test flights under Operation Backfire.
 These tests revealed to British officials that numerous fundamental problems in rocketry had been overcome with the V-2, including a suitable rocket motor, capable onboard guidance system, and a speedy fuel delivery system amongst others.
 The information obtained was quickly circulated across the British scientific community, including the British Interplanetary Society (BIS).

 During 1946, the designer and artist R. A. Smith, who was also a member of BIS, produced a detailed proposal under which the V-2 would be extensively redesigned to carry humans.
 Changes would have included the enlargement and reinforcement of the structure and the substitution of the V-2's one-tonne warhead with a man-carrying capsule inside of a jettisonable nose cone.
 This capsule was unpressurised and lacked air conditioning; instead, the occupying personnel were to be reliant upon a suitable high-altitude flight suit for life support.
 While derived from the V-2, very few components remained in their original form; while elements such as the turbo pumps were largely the same, their orientation was changed.
-The tankage was of greater radius and length to carry an increased fuel load party offset by a lighter payload.
+The tankage was of greater radius and length to carry an increased fuel load partly offset by a lighter payload.
 The stabilisation fins at the base of the V-2 were removed, instead, the rocket was intended to spin slightly to improve stability; this feature has since become commonplace on subsequent rockets, but was unusual for early rockets.